-Through games and conversation the children's vocabulary widens and they are introduced to the difference between nouns, verbs and adjectives, without those terms being named as such yet.
+Through games, conversation and reading, the children's vocabulary broadens and their attention is drawn to the difference between nouns, verbs and adjectives, without those terms being named as such yet.
 They are given tasks in which they can use 'naming words', 'doing words' and 'describing words', and their texts become richer and more varied.
 Next year grammar will be taken up more explicitly.